JuliaLang/julia/README.arm.md

 If you run into issues building LLVM, see these notes:
 [http://llvm.org/docs/HowToBuildOnARM.html](http://llvm.org/docs/HowToBuildOnARM.html)

-## Raspberry Pi
+## Raspberry Pi 1 / Raspberry Pi Zero

-Note: Raspberry Pi is ARMv6, which is not well supported at the moment.
+Note: These chips use ARMv6, which is not well supported at the moment.
 However it is possible to get a working Julia build.

 The Raspberry Pi ARM CPU type is not detected by LLVM.
 Before starting the